DEbbevi/ethix_ai/README.md

 ## Contributing

-Please contribute to the project by creating a pull request.
+Project is in early alpha.
+Some parts are ducktaped (with style).
+Please contribute by creating a pull request.

 ## License